|Previously on Doctor Who: Aliens faked an alien invasion. I swear, it makes sense in context.|

 Bad breath is caused by germs, food particles, and a few other sources.
 Calcium decay is not one of them.

 The Doctor narrows down the calcium-based life forms to one planet: Raxacoricofallapatorius.
 The Doctor tells Mickey and Jackie to get into the kitchen and find some vinegar.
 Apparently, ascetic acid melts them.
 After a few jokes about how men aren't good at housekeeping, they manage to splash a buttload of various pickled foods on it.
-And I have to admit, the Slitheen's reaction is the one time the alien's design actually sort of works.
-I mean, the expression is priceless.
+And I have to admit, the Slitheen's reaction is the one time the alien's facial design actually sort of works.

 |"Uh... buh... what?
 What!?"|